Web Reading Habits

 Just because something appears on the Web doesn’t necessarily mean that it’s part of the public domain.
 Assume, therefore, that anything and everything is copyrighted by someone.
 Since 1989, published material—printed matter or web-based, including photographs—is considered copyrighted whether it has a copyright notice or not.
 A copyright is, simply put, the legal right of authors, photographers, etc., to control the use of their own creative works.

-For more information, see the CU-Boulder web publishing policy at www.colorado.edu/policies/ webpolicy.
+For more information, see the CU-Boulder web publishing policy at www.colorado.edu/policies/web-development-guidelines.

 Although some confusion is possible when a URL ends a sentence and the writer adds the necessary period, most people who use the Web will not be confused by this because web addresses are not allowed to end with a period or comma.
 Follow these guidelines for presenting URLs:

-- Do not add punctuation to an e-mail or Internet address.
-If an e-mail or web address won’t fit on one line, we recommend breaking the address after a forward slash, @, or a period.
+- Do not add punctuation to an email or Internet address.
+If an email or web address won’t fit on one line, we recommend breaking the address after a forward slash, @, or a dot that is part of the address, without inserting a hyphen.

 - Unless your website URL is case-sensitive, always use lowercase.